wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/2-creating-a-process-the-process-designer.md

 ## Actions
 The Actions Pane is located by default on the left-hand side of the Process Designer; this is where all the available Actions can be found, sorted into groups.
 Actions are the basic building blocks of a Process; Processes are essentially series of Actions, which are executed sequentially.

-To add an Action to the Process, simply drag & drop it to the main Workspace Pane, or double-click on it:
+To add an Action to the Process, drag & drop it to the main Workspace Pane, or double-click on it:

 ![display message action properties](..\media\display-message-action-properties.png)